omdevteam/om/docs_src/documentation_configuration_file.rst

 The parameters in the configuration file are divided into groups (*Tables* in TOML parlance).
-Each group contains a set of parameters that are related to each other (maybe because they apply to the same OnDA algorithm, or because they control the same feature of the monitor).
+Each group contains a set of parameters that are related to each other (because they apply to the same OnDA algorithm, or because they control the same feature of the monitor).
 For example:

 .. code-block:: ini